Soundbort/Soundbort/.github/ISSUE_TEMPLATE/improvement.md

 ---
-name: Suggestion
+name: Improvement
-about: Suggest a change to an existing feature within <NAME> (For new feature use the Feature request template)
+about: Suggest a change/improvement to an existing feature within <NAME> (For new feature use the Feature request template)
-title: '[ Enhancement ] <Replace this with a short description>'
+title: '[ Improvement ] <Replace this with a short description>'
-labels: 'enhancement'
+labels: 'improvement'
 assignees: ''

 ---